C2DH/ranketwo/_assignments/exploring-historical-newspapers/01-computerslearntoread.md

 order: 1
 ---

 The process of digitisation begins by scanning a physical newspaper in order to produce an image of each page.
 Since images as such are not searchable, the letters in the text have to be made recognisable.
-This is done through a technique known as optical character recognition (OCR), with software that is able to understand the meaning of the image of a character and turn it into a digital entity that represents a single character.
+This is done through a technique known as optical character recognition (OCR), with software that is able to understand the image of a character and turn it into a digital entity that represents a single character.

 For this to happen, two sub-steps have to be taken: